Book an appointment using SetMore

 First and foremost, speak to an attorney who practices family law and has experience not only in successfully handling divorce cases for clients but also has an opinion or “plan of attack” when it comes to opposing parties that are extremely controlling.
 Having an advocate by your side who can assist you in managing the big picture goals of your divorce while helping you maintain your day-to-day sanity is priceless while a divorce is ongoing.
 There is no complete proof method to preserving your mind during a divorce but having someone available who can help you adjust your plan based on the present circumstances is significant.

-Goal planning means more than just wishing something to be true.
+Goal planning means more than just wishing something to be true

 Whether we are talking about New Year’s Resolutions or goals in your divorce, writing down what you seek to accomplish is a prerequisite to seeing those goals come to fruition.
 If you tell a friend that your plan for the year is to lose weight, I can tell you that your odds are accomplishing that goal are not that high.
 The reason for my pessimism if because the goal is not concrete and not written down.
 Suppose you give yourself some benchmarks to reach weight milestones that you are more likely to accomplish your goal.
 By the same token, if you write down those milestones and tape them to your bathroom mirror, you will see the dream every day staring you in the face.

-Prepare for your case before your spouse can prepare for theirs.
+Prepare for your case before your spouse can prepare for theirs

-A controlling spouse may want to get a jump on you as much as possible after you have filed for divorce.
+A controlling husband or wife may want to get a jump on you as much as possible after you have filed for divorce.
 If you can, begin to collect any documents or other written evidence that may be important to your case.
 A lot of the middle stages of your case involve negotiation and discussion with the opposing party about settlement offers made to end your divorce case.
-In some instances controlling spouses limit their spouse's ability to access crucial financial paperwork and other documents.
+In some instances controlling spouses limit their spouse’s ability to access crucial financial paperwork and other documents.
 Do yourself a favor and ask your attorney what they will need to work on your case down the line and collect those documents sooner rather than later.

-Failing to prepare is preparing to die when divorcing a controlling spouse.
+Failing to prepare is preparing to die when divorcing a controlling spouse

 Please contact contact the Law Office of Bryan Fagan, PLLC, today for a free of charge consultation to discuss this subject and any other in family law.
 A consultation is always free of charge with one of our licensed family law attorneys and is available six days a week.